Water fluoridation is the addition of the chemical fluoride to public water supplies, for the purpose of reducing

 What is fluoridation?

 Fluoride is an ionic compound derived from fluorine, which is the single most reactive element; it is naturally found in many rocks.
 About 95 percent of the fluoride added to public water supplies is produced from phosphorite rock, according to the CDC.

 Fluoride is added to public water supplies at an average concentration of about 1 part per million (1 ppm) or 1 milligram per liter, or slightly below.
 Naturally occurring fluoride concentrations in surface waters depend on location but are generally low and usually do not exceed 0.3 ppm.
 Groundwater can contain much higher levels, however.

 How fluoridation works

 Fluoride works by binding to tooth enamel, which is primarily made up of hydroxylapatite, a crystal composed of calcium, phosphorus, hydrogen and oxygen, according to Scientific American.
 By replacing the hydroxyl molecule on hydroxylapatite, fluoride makes the tooth more resistant to acid attack from bacteria.
 Exactly how fluoride helps protect teeth, and how much it protects them, however, isn't completely clear.
 Within the last 15 years, however, research has revealed that fluoride primarily works topically, such as when it applied to the teeth in fluoride-rich toothpaste.

 Tooth decay, when left untreated, can lead to serious health problems, such as infections that can spread into the jaw.
-Tooth decay has declined in the United States since fluoridation began; however, it has also declined in other countries that do not fluoridate, according to the World Health Organization (WHO).
+Tooth decay has declined in the United States since fluoridation began, according to the CDC.
+However, it has also declined in other countries that do not fluoridate, according to the World Health Organization (WHO).

 Since its introduction beginning in the 1940s, fluoridation has been the source of considerable controversy.
 Pro-fluoridation supporters say that the process is "safe and effective" for reducing cavities, particularly in poor children.
 Water fluoridation is endorsed by the American Medical Association, the American Dental Association and the CDC, which lists it as one of the top 10 most important public health measures of the 20th century.